WebDev Workshop logo

 var btn = document.querySelector('.btn');

-element and stores it in the btn
+Returns a reference to the button element and stores it in the btn variable.

 btn.addEventListener('click', function(e) {